udacity/cd13282-blockchain-with-solidity-project/README.md

 cd cd13282-blockchain-with-solidity-project
 ```

 Once you have the starter code, head over to the `starter` directory.
 You will notice one folder: `hardhat-js` .
-We have mostly been using hardhat with JavaScript.
+We have mostly been using Hardhat with JavaScript.

 ### Dependencies

-We will mostly use hardhat for this project to write, deploy and test the smart contract.
+We will mostly use Hardhat for this project to write, deploy, and test the smart contract.

 ### Installation

+If you are using Udacity's workspace, you do **NOT** need to install any software packages.

-Head over to `hardhat-js` and install the necessary dependencies with the following command.
+If you are using your local environment, head over to `hardhat-js` and install the necessary dependencies using the following command.

 ```
 npm install